-The first keeper of the lighthouse, a white, wooden pepper-shaker-style tower standing eleven meters tall, was A. K. Smith, who was appointed on August 25, 1888.
-The Smith family kept the light until 1937, when Fred Newell took over.
-Responsibility for the light then passed to Fredís son Herbert Newell, the lightís final keeper, who was present when the old wooden tower was bulldozed and burned in 1972 and replaced by the current fiberglass tower.
+Alfred K. Smith was appointed the first keeper of the lighthouse on August 25, 1888 at an annual salary of $150.
+Alfred Smith resigned in 1890, and his son William B. Smith then took charge of the light.
+William served through 1917, and then Moses G. Smith was appointed keeper.
+He kept the light until 1936, when Fred Newell took over.
+Responsibility for the light then passed to Fred’s son Herbert Newell, the light’s final keeper, who was present when the old wooden tower was bulldozed and burned in 1972 and replaced by the current fiberglass tower.

 The white circular tower is 6.1 meters tall, equipped with a fixed red light, and painted with two wide red horizontal bands.
 The glass drum lens from the original light is preserved in the Archelaus Smith Museum in Centreville, Cape Sable Island.